42xel/BAPL2/README.md

 ### Basic Expressions

-In FeAsKo, most things are expressions.
+In deFAKto, most things are expressions.
 The basic expressions (arithmetico-logical expressions) are formed by aggregating patterns of decreasing precedence corresponding each to operators and operations.

 Here is a table of supported operators in decreasing order of precedence :